hacf-fr/Information/README.md

 ### Welcome in the HACF-fr GitHub oarganization

 This organization is hosting the open sources projects from the Home-Assistant french speaking community.
-You will find repositories linkg to Home-Assistant integrations and related projects maintained by this community.
+You will find repositories linked to Home-Assistant integrations and related projects maintained by this community.

 ### Contributing